 Aqil Shah is a nonresident scholar in the South Asia Program at the Carnegie Endowment for International Peace.

 Paul Stronski is a senior associate in Carnegie’s Russia and Eurasia Program, where his research focuses on the relationship between Russia and neighboring countries in Central Asia and the South Caucasus.

-Shivnath Thukral will be the managing director of Carnegie India responsible for the center’s outreach and maximizing its impact.
-He will also oversee operations, including coordination with Carnegie’s global network and fundraising.
+Shivnath Thukral is the managing director of Carnegie India responsible for the center’s outreach and maximizing its impact.
+He also oversees operations, including coordination with Carnegie’s global network and fundraising.

 You are leaving the website for the Carnegie-Tsinghua Center for Global Policy and entering a website for another of Carnegie's global centers.